SAP/luigi/docs/navigation-configuration.md

 - **viewUrl** contains the URL or path to a view that renders when entering the navigation Node.
 Use either a full URL or a relative path.
 This value may consist of variables if you have specified a **navigationContext** with a dynamic **pathSegment**.
 - **navigationContext** contains a named Node that is mainly for use in combination with a dynamic **pathSegment** to start navigation from a dynamic Node using ` LuigiClient.navigationManager().fromContext('contextname')`.
 - **context** sends the specified object as context to the view.
 Use this parameter in combination with the dynamic **pathSegment** to receive the context through the context listeners of **Luigi client**.
 This is an alternative to using the dynamic value in the **viewUrl**.
+- **isolateView** forces the view to be rendered in a new frame when entering and leaving this node.
+This setting overrides the same-domain frame reusage. **isolateView** is disabled by default.

 ### A dynamic viewURL